 With a slate comprised of award-winning dramas, critical darlings, and cutting-edge comedies including “How to Get Away With Murder,” “Criminal Minds,” “Quantico,” “Black-ish,” “The Real O’Neals” and “Marvel’s Agents of S.H.I.E.L.D” among them, it’s clear that Moran puts quality and originality at the forefront of his decision-making process.
-He’s actively collaborating with Marvel to bring more of its comic book properties to life, including Freeform’s upcoming “Cloak and Dagger” and Hulu’s “Runaways.”
+He actively collaborated with Marvel to bring more of its comic book properties to life, including Freeform’s “Cloak and Dagger” and Hulu’s “Runaways.”

 Although Shonda Rhimes recently announced the departure of her shingle for Netflix, Moran brought “Lost” co-showrunner Carlton Cuse back to ABC with an overall deal.
 He also signed Alec Baldwin to a first-look deal for scripted and unscripted projects.